 Never overstuff a blog with keywords!
 A few times per post will do.
-Just use it in the title, URL, at least one subheader, and a couple times throughout the post if it’s 4-500+ words, fewer for shorter posts.
-Don’t sweat it too much, and make sure you’re making the post about the idea of the keyword, not about the keyword itself.
+Just use it in the title, URL, at least one subheader, and a couple of times throughout the post if it’s 4-500+ words, fewer for shorter posts.
+Don’t sweat it too much, and make sure you’re making the post about the keyword’s idea, not about the keyword itself.
 That’s when things sound spammy.

 Always, ALWAYS include at least one unique image for a post (custom images and royalty free images, ideally).

 And remember that keyword you’re using in the post?
 Make sure you use it as the image title and tag keyword.